 Every taxpayer has the right to protest.
 If a taxpayer disagrees with the value assigned by the Assessor’s office, he/she has thirty calendar days from the date the notice was mailed to file a written informal protest with the county Assessor specifying objections to the fair cash value set by the Assessor.

 Informal protest forms are available in our office, on the website, or online through the Oklahoma Tax Commission.
-Form OTC 974 COUNTY ASSESSOR INFORMAL PROTEST must be completed and returned by mail, fax, email, or in-person to the Assessor’s office postmarked no later than April 30th, 2019.
-Remember to provide Items of Evidence (PDF) with your protest request.
+A County Assessor Informal Protest Form OTC 974 (PDF) must be completed and returned by mail, fax, email, or in-person to the Assessor’s office no later than 30 days after Change of Value notices are sent.
+Remember to provide items of evidence (PDF) with your protest request.

-If a notice was not generated based on a valuation that remained the same (or decreased) from the previous year, the taxpayer may file a protest on or before the first Monday in April.
+If a notice was not generated based on a valuation that remained the same (or decreased) from the previous year, the taxpayer may file a protest on or before May 8th, 2023.

 The county assessor, or one of his representatives, will make a determination based on the items of evidence (PDF) provided with respect to the protested valuation.
 This hearing may be scheduled in person, or by telephone if requested by the taxpayer.

 The Assessor shall take final action upon the matter disputed within five working days of the date of the informal hearing and shall mail or deliver notice of final action to the taxpayer.
 Within ten working days of the date the notice is mailed or delivered, the taxpayer may file an appeal with the County Board of Equalization.
-The Appeal Form (PDF) is available on the Oklahoma website, the County Clerk’s office or the Oklahoma Tax Commission website.
+The Formal Appeal Form OTC 976 (PDF) is available on from, the County Clerk’s office or the Oklahoma Tax Commission website.

 Mail the completed form to the County Clerk’s Office at PO Box 458, El Reno, OK 73036 or deliver the completed form to 201 N Choctaw Avenue, El Reno, OK 73036.